 Most river cruise companies have solo cabins on at least some of their ships on the Rhine, Main and Danube rivers.
 The two that do not are Avalon Waterways and Uniworld.
 That doesn’t mean, however, that single travelers are not welcome.
 They most certainly are.
 It would just have to be in one of the accommodations designed for two.
 Sometimes there is a single supplement, sometimes not.
 Be sure to check with your travel seller.

-A-ROSA, Emerald Waterways, Scenic and Tauck feature solo cabins on all ships that cruise on the Rhine, Main Danube.
-By size, Emerald Waterways has the smallest at 117 square feet, and Scenic has the largest at 205 square feet.
+A-ROSA, Emerald Cruises, Scenic and Tauck feature solo cabins on all ships that cruise on the Rhine, Main Danube.
+By size, Emerald Cruises has the smallest at 117 square feet, and Scenic has the largest at 205 square feet.
 And somewhere in the middle, Tauck’s solo cabins measure 150 square feet and A-ROSA’s are 156 square feet in size.

 AmaWaterways has single staterooms on some of its ships, which are 140 square feet.
 Viking also features 150-square foot cabins on some of its vessels.